Dharam8218/RevPlay/README.md

 # RevPlay
-RevPlay is a full-stack monolithic music streaming web application that allows users to access a library of songs,artists,playlists,albums,and podcasts.
-Users can search for content, mark favorites, manage playlists, and play music through an integrated web player.
-Musicians/artists can create profiles to showcase their music and track engagement.
+RevPlay is a full-stack music-streaming web app offering songs, artists, albums, playlists, and podcasts in one platform.
+Users can search content, favorite tracks, manage playlists, and listen through a built-in web player.
+Artists can create profiles to showcase music and view real-time engagement stats.
+The app features responsive design, role-based access, and integrated analytics for a smooth user experience.